jgonggrijp/rich-typed-pointers/Readme.md

 ### Dynamic binding ###

 For the purpose of object-oriented programming the rich-typed pointer library implements an alternative factory function, `make_dynamic`.
 Given two types `base` and `derived`, this function will create a pointer to `base` that references an object on the heap of type `derived`. `make_dynamic` ensures that `derived` is truly a subclass of `base` and that `base` has a virtual destructor.
 For an illustration, see `example/shapes.cpp`.

+### Arrays ###

+All templates in `rich_typed_ptr.hpp` will be specialized for array types.
+This is not implemented yet.

+### Cyclic references ###

+Under normal usage, cyclic ownership is impossible so it cannot lead to memory leaks.
+Cyclic referencing through `weak_ptr`s is possible but unproblematic.

+Cyclic ownership using `data_ptr` and `move` is possible with some effort, but cannot happen by accident.
+The datastructure designer is forced to consider what owns what, and naieve mistakes that would lead to cyclic ownership when using `std::shared_ptr` will not compile when using rich typed pointers.
+When cyclic ownership is created by design, it can also be undone.
+Cyclic ownership by design is illustrated in `example/linked_ring.cpp`.

+Note that rich typed pointers can never be part of multiple ownership cycles at the same time.
+This is a true impossibility because at any time exactly one pointer will own a given object.